keyuzh/cs146/hw2/README.txt

     Then pipe output to cut(1) to cut the list of groups and only leave usernames.
     Then use sort(1) with option -u to sort the usernames and remove duplicates.
-    Then use tr(1) to delete the newlines to make everything in one line.
-    Finally, echo(1) the output to get a newline at the end.
+    Finally, echo(1) the output so everything is on one line.

 6)  howmany(1)
     USAGE: howmany